uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 On a single Uyuni Server this column has the standard value `1` which represent "localhost".
 On the Hub it will be replaced with the real server id the managed server has in the hub database.

+As of now a Hub cannot be cascaded.
+A Hub of Hubs is not supported.
+For this we do not need to care about how to represent cascaded "management ids".

 Every row should get a report timestamp column (`exported`), which is set to the time when the data were exported from the main Uyuni Server database.